sunfounder/picar-x/docs/source/python_view_pic.rst

     sleep(2)
     camera.capture('foo.jpg')

-In our project, we are more precisely using the **capturing timelapse sequences** method.
-This is to enable OpenCV to acquire sequential frames.
+This project uses the **capturing timelapse sequences** method.
+This method enables OpenCV to acquire sequential frames.

-With this method, the camera captures images continually until you tell it to stop.
-Images are automatically given unique names and you can easily control the delay between captures.
+With this method, the camera captures images continually until it is told to stop.
+Images are automatically given unique names.
+The ``sleep(x)`` function controls the delay between captures.

 .. code-block:: python